willzhong121/cs396/README.md

 **Evolution & Mutation Function Explanation**

 As mentioned in the synopsis, the fitness of a robot is determined by how far it moves in the positive x-direction.
 Robots start out by randomly wiggling around in their environment and as such produce a low fitness value.
-Over the course of 100 generations, the mutation function alters both the brain and body of the robots in an attempt to improve their fitness.
+Over the course of subsequent generations, the mutation function alters both the brain and body of the robots in an attempt to improve their fitness.

 The mutation function has a 100% probability of altering the weight of a random synapse.
 It does so by choosing a random synapse weight and altering it to random.random()*2-1.
 It has a 50% probability of altering the size of a random link.
 It does so by randomly choosing between 0 and 1.
 If 0 is chosen, no link is altered.
 If 1 is chosen, a random link is chosen from the dictionary containing every link and its size is regenerated with specific parameters (see diagram).